Myth: The mRNA vaccines change your DNA and could cause cancer.

 Messenger RNA (mRNA) is not the same as DNA and cannot be combined with DNA to change your genetic code.
 Here’s now mRNA vaccines actually work:

 The mRNA vaccines use a tiny piece of the coronavirus’ genetic code to teach your immune system how to make a protein that will trigger an immune response if you get infected.
-The mRNA is fragile, so after it delivers the instructions to your cells, it breaks down and disappears from the body (in about 72 hours).
-The mRNA never even goes into the nucleus of the cell — the part that contains your DNA.
+The mRNA is fragile and it delivers the instructions to your cells to make antibodies against SARS-CoV-2.
+The mRNA does not enter the nucleus of the cell — the part that contains your DNA.

 Therefore, there is no truth to the myth that somehow the mRNA vaccine could inactivate the genes that suppress tumors.Back to top